rfo909/RForth/Dev.md

 The "assembly" code is found ACode.txt

-I created an interpreter in a script language, to play around with, stepping through code, setting break points, examine memory structures etc.
+I created an interpreter in a script language, to play around with the code, stepping through code, setting break points, examine memory structures etc.

 The point of this whole project is just to have fun.